844-914-1942

 Deciding on the right lease duration is a key part of the process.
 Your travel patterns, budget, and long-term goals will all influence whether a short-term arrangement or a longer commitment makes the most sense.
 A short-term lease offers flexibility, which is perfect if your travel needs change frequently.
 On the other hand, a long-term lease can provide more stability and potentially lower costs if you fly on a consistent schedule.
 Let's walk through the main financial factors to help you weigh your options.

-A Look at Monthly Fixed Costs
+Understanding Your Monthly Fixed Costs

 Your monthly fixed cost is the baseline rate you’ll pay for the lease itself.
 Think of it as the rent for your aircraft.
 This cost can vary significantly, often ranging from a few thousand dollars to over ten thousand dollars per flight hour, depending on the agreement.
 The primary factor influencing this rate is the type of aircraft you choose.
 A sleek light jet designed for shorter trips will naturally have a lower fixed cost than a spacious heavy jet built for intercontinental flights.
 The terms of your lease agreement also play a big role, so it’s important to understand exactly what’s included in that monthly figure before you sign.